agiantwhale/sparsedata/about.md

 Greetings,

 My name is Jae, a machine learning enthusiast and practitioner.
-This is a little corner of the internet where I write about various topics related to machine learning, statistics and uncertainty.
+This is a little corner of the internet where I write about various topics related to machine learning, probabilitics methods and uncertainty.

 While I aim to explain ideas clearly, it is possible for my wording to be confusing or even outright erroneous.
 If you observe such case, please get in touch with me and I will try to rectify the mistake.